Life’s a Beach!

 La Franqui (Leucate)

-Between sea and lagoon, La Franqui beach boasts miles of un-spoilt sand, ideal for all wind and water sports – windsurfing, sand surfing, funboarding, kitesurf…… It can get quite crowded in high season.
-Best to avoid on windy days if you don’t want sand in every orifice!
+Between sea and lagoon, La Franqui beach boasts miles of un-spoilt sand, ideal for all wind and water sports – windsurfing, sand surfing, funboarding, kitesurf…… It can get quite crowded in high season but it’s large and wide so space for all.
+Great family beach as you can paddle out a long way in shallow waters.
+Very popular with windsurfers and kite surfers due to the constant wind, so best to avoid on windy days if you don’t want sand in every orifice!
+Of course, if you want to stay cool, the same wind can be very pleasant in summer.

 Much more attractive than you might expect of a purpose built resort – helped of course by the étang.
 Here you will find all sorts of boating, windsurfing etc going on.